maurosoria/dirsearch/README.md

 ```

 ### Exclude extensions
 Sometimes your wordlist may contains many extensions, for many cases like `.asp`, `.aspx`, `.php`, `.jsp`, ...
-But if you found the core application behind it, ASP.NET for example, many of those endpoints will be useless right?
-Don't worry, try "-X <exclude-extensions>" and all endpoints with extensions you selected will be removed.
+But if you found the core application behind it, many of those endpoints will be useless right?
+Don't worry, try "-X <extensions>" and all endpoints have given extensions will be removed.

 ```
 python3 dirsearch.py -e asp,aspx,html,htm,js -u https://target -X php,jsp,jspx